alefevitor/lane-position-localizer/README.md

 ### Visualization
 <div align="center">
   <td><img src=https://i.ibb.co/44x03D9/Design-sem-nome.png></td>
-  <p> Detection of representative lanes and navigable areas - UFES Loop </p>
+  <p> Fig. 1 - Detection of representative lanes and navigable areas - UFES Loop </p>
 </div>

 <div align="center">
   <td><img src=YOLOPv2/data/video2.gif></td>
-  <p> Detection of representative lanes and navigable areas - LUME</p>
+  <p> Fig. 2 - Detection of representative lanes and navigable areas - LUME</p>
 </div>

-However, it is evident that the model faces challenges in detecting areas where lane markings are not clear, as illustrated in Figure 1.
-Conversely, the detection improves significantly in sharper areas, as demonstrated in Figure 2.
+However, it is evident that the model faces challenges in detecting areas where lane markings are not clear, as illustrated in Figure 2.
+Conversely, the detection improves significantly in sharper areas, as demonstrated in Figure 1.